modenaxe/SlicerBoneMat/README.md

 ## License

 This project is released under the GNU General Public License v3 (GPLv3).
-While Slicer typically prefers more permissive licenses, this module incorporates and builds upon py_bonemat_abaqus, which is licensed under GPLv3, and therefore this project adopts the same license to remain compliant.
+While Slicer typically prefers more permissive licenses, this module incorporates and builds upon <a href="https://github.com/elisepegg/py_bonemat_abaqus">py_bonemat_abaqus</a>, which is licensed under GPLv3, and therefore this project adopts the same license to remain compliant.